By Gail Boushey Published: 2/16/2026 Updated: 4/15/2026

 The foundations of teaching don't change.

-A teacher who knows them deeply walks into any classroom, with any program, in any year — and knows how to reach every student.
+A teacher who knows them deeply walks into any classroom, with any program, in any year, and knows how to reach every student.

-That knowledge is what Prepared Classroom builds.
+That knowledge is what The Teaching Practice builds.

 And it starts before you ever open the program.